Evaluating services for people with learning disabilities in North Wales

 - Community and Culture Change

-The work began early in 2019 and will last for 18 months, with IPC developing a theory of change to carry out the evaluation work, which will assess new service models and ways of working through qualitative and quantitative means.
+The work began in 2019 and will last for 18 months, with IPC developing a theory of change to carry out the evaluation work, which will assess new service models and ways of working through qualitative and quantitative means.
 The final report will include recommendations for change and new directions whilst considering sustainability and how to embed best practice.
 As part of the ‘A Healthier Wales’ Transformation Programme it will also consider how this work can translate effectively to other regions across Wales.

 To find out more about this work, email Clare Dodwell, Principal Consultant, at IPC.